92nd (Loyals) Light Anti-Aircraft Regiment, Royal Artillery: Crossing the Rhine

 Bofors gun of 319 Bty, 92nd (Loyals) LAA Rgt in ground support role east of the Rhine, 26 Mar 1945.

 During the opening stage of the Rhine crossing (Operation Plunder) 3rd Division was a follow-up formation, holding the west bank of the river while 51st Highland made the assault crossing on the night of 23/24 March 1945.
 However, 92nd LAA Rgt participated in the 'Pepperpot' attacks, in which every gun or mortar in range fired intensively to saturate enemy ground positions before the infantry went in.
 Each battery of 92nd fired between 4500 and 6500 rounds, the regiment as whole firing 32,000 rounds over the fours days.
 D Troop also fired 46 rounds from a captured 88 mm Flak gun.

 92nd LAA Regiment crossed the Rhine on 28 March.
 3rd Division now pushed on rapidly towards its objective of Bremen.
 To improve mobility, 92nd left its towed Bofors behind, advancing only with RHQ and three SP troops (attached to the three RA field regiments), while 12 three-ton lorries were lent to 185 Brigade as a troop-carrying platoon.
 On 4 April, 3rd Division crossed the Dortmund–Ems Canal in assault boats and 92nd was deployed to defend the canal and river bridges against 'ferocious' attacks by fighter-bombers.

 The rapid advance continued: on 15 April the regiment fired 1000 rounds in support of 8 Brigade's attack on Brinkum.
 On 25 April, 3rd Division crossed the Weser into Bremen, covered by a massive bombardment, to which 92nd contributed 36,000 rounds – 37 lorry-loads – aimed at the Kattenrtun area and the city's airfield.
 319 Battery's guns each required seven new barrels to be fitted during this bombardment, and the regiments Flak 88 was also employed.
 One Bofors was sited to cover the Weser in case German submarines tried to intervene in the assault.
-On 3 May the regimen fired for the last time in the war, destroying two boats on the Weser and a German signal station.
+On 3 May the regiment fired for the last time in the war, destroying two boats on the Weser and a German signal station.
 The following day the German surrender at Lüneburg Heath was signed and 21st Army Group ceased fire on 5 May.

 From D-Day to VE-Day, 92nd LAA Rgt had travelled 600 miles, firing 95, 627 rounds of 40 mm ammunition at air and ground targets, of which 18,878 rounds of 40 mm and 8687 rounds of 20 mm had accounted for 48 enemy aircraft, plus 21 'probables'.
 It had lost 2 officers and 18 other ranks killed, and 4 officers and 42 other ranks wounded.